 Paul is best known for being one of the longest standing and most successful chefs on Ready Steady Cook which regularly pulled in viewers of nearly 3 million.

-More recently, with fellow chef Nick Nairn, Paul has presented three series of Paul and Nick’s Big Food Trip, traveling on a boat around the coasts of Northern Ireland and Scotland exploring their Ulster Scots culinary heritage.
-The third series was filmed in the USA following the trail of Ulster-Scots settlers who sailed to the New World three hundred years ago.
-Paul and Nick’s Big American Food Trip was shown on UTV and STV in 2015 as well as internationally including on Asian Food Channel and Canada’s GustoTV.
-Series 4 is aired in March 2016 on UTV in Northern Ireland and STV in Scotland.
+Since 2011 Paul has presented Paul and Nick’s Big Food Trip, with fellow chef Nick Nairn, traveling around the coasts of Northern Ireland and Scotland by boat to explore their Ulster-Scots culinary heritage.
+The third and fourth series were filmed in the USA, following the trail of Ulster-Scots settlers who sailed to the New World three hundred years ago.
+Paul and Nick’s Big American Food Trip was shown on UTV and STV as well as internationally including on Asian Food Channel and Canada’s GustoTV.
+The fifth series, Paul and Nick’s Big Canadian Food Trip, aired in March 2017 on UTV in Northern Ireland and STV in Scotland.